Adoption of Ten Communities, Malaysia

 Desa Mentari, Selangor State

 Ongoing, regular service activities include the following: Needy families (26 families) receive food provisions with many varieties of food on a monthly basis.
 Twice weekly cooked meals are served to 150 needy people.
 Classes teaching single mothers to stitch clothing are provided multiple times a week to help them gain independence and earn a living.
-Other programmes include temple cleaning, blood donations, animal care at the animal shelter, and providing nearly 300 needy school children with uniforms, shoes and school supplies.
+Other programs include temple cleaning, blood donations, animal care at the animal shelter, and providing nearly 300 needy school children with uniforms, shoes and school supplies.

 On the educational front, ongoing tuition (tutoring) five days a week has helped many needy children (60), who have improved their studying skills and exam scores.
 At an SSE Sankranthi (Ponggal) Celebration, 60 children enjoyed many educational and fun activities.
 At an Educare Carnival, 30 children performed a drama based on “Siti Hagar,” the Noble Mother of Ishmael (Abraham’s first born) and her sacrifice for her beloved son.
 More than 1,000 members of the public enjoyed the festivities.